 Technology continues to advance in health care, and this advancement means an ongoing demand for nurse informaticists.
 Through healthcare technology, nurse informaticists enhance patient outcomes, reduce clinical errors, and provide efficient results in clinical procedures for patients and nursing staff.

 Nursing informatics is a popular career path for nurses.
 But even if you don’t pursue a nursing informatics career — or don’t think you’re computer- or tech-savvy enough to do so — you should understand how informatics impacts you, your colleagues, and your patients.

 The American Nurses Association (ANA) defines nursing informatics as a specialty that identifies, defines, manages, and communicates data, information, knowledge, and wisdom in nursing practice.
 The essential elements — data, information, knowledge, and wisdom — encompass the concept of bringing data together in meaningful ways.

-According to Susan K. Newbold, PhD, RN-BC, FAAN, FHIMSS, FAMIA, director of the Nursing Informatics Boot Camp and a speaker for our Nursing Informatics Certification Review, a six-week online continuing education program, meaningful ways include:
+According to Susan K. Newbold, PhD, RN-BC, FAAN, FHIMSS, FAMIA, Director of the Nursing Informatics Boot Camp available through the Healthcare Information and Management Systems Society (HIMSS), and a speaker for the Nurse.com Nursing Informatics Certification Review course, meaningful ways include:

-The nursing informatics specialty integrates nursing science with multiple information and analytical sciences, according to the ANA.
+The specialty integrates nursing science with multiple information and analytical sciences, according to the ANA.

-One recognizable aspect and specialty within nursing informatics and healthcare informatics in general is electronic health records.
+A familiar point of interest within nursing informatics — and healthcare informatics in general — is electronic health records.

-According to the American Medical Informatics Association, nurse informaticians work as:
+According to the American Medical Informatics Association, nurse informaticists work as:

 - Developers of communication and information technologies